rizitis/apk/README.md

 - HowTo use it always as root command: `apk --help`
 - To uninstall as root: `rm -rf /etc/apk /usr/share/apk /usr/local/sbin/apk /usr/lib/apk`

+---

 #### @#$^!
+Stop screaming and open an issue:<br>
 https://github.com/rizitis/apk/issues
+With God`s help maybe we can fix it...